Siphon880gh/devbrain/DevOps/Servers - Unix Linux - Performance & Memory Management/Case Study - Gunicorn for server performance.md

 ---

-Refer to [[Gunicorn for Scaling - Primer]] for implementing Gunicorn
+Refer to [[Gunicorn for Scaling - Primer including math]] for implementing Gunicorn